 The answer to the fear-based question was to bury the new technology and gag the R&D department.
 This was the decision that took them up a dead end alley and ultimately bankrupted them.
 If only Kodak had remembered that their core purpose was to enable people to capture life’s “Kodak moments” they would have realised that the new technology could be their vehicle to success rather than to oblivion.

 Capturing a “Kodak moment” with an iPhone

-A few blocks away in the same city the hardy remnant of The Church of Good Hope were also at their wits’ end.
-However the faithful and patient work of an Intentional Interim Minister had built their morale and confidence.
-Diligently ministering to the church’s emotional life, he prepared and primed the people to ask themselves a different question.
-“What is God doing in our community and how can we serve it?”
-It was a better question.
-A question of life and not of fear.
+A few blocks away in the very same city the hardy remnant of The Church of Good Hope were also at their wits’ end.
+However, the faithful and patient work of an Intentional Interim Minister had built the morale and confidence of that small crowd.
+For two years he diligently ministered to the church’s emotional life, filling their minds with stories of reinvention, re-launching and community resurrection.
+Coaxingly and skilfully he prepared and primed the people to ask themselves a different question – a core question: “What is GOD doing in our community and how can we be a part of that” This was a better question – a question of life and not of fear.

-That tale of two churches illustrates the point for a lot of churches today.
-Churches in the West can feel the wind blowing people away from what they’re already doing.
+This tale of two churches illustrates the struggle of many churches today.
+Churches in the West can sense that the wind is blowing away from what they’re already doing.
 But where’s it blowing the people to?
-What ARE the people doing?
-Where ARE they going?
-What ARE they looking for?
+What are the people doing?
+Where are they going?
+What are they looking for?

 Kodak’s true core purpose was to help people capture their lives’ Kodak moments.
-What then is our core purpose?
-If we can answer that question clearly and cohesively then we have the strong centre as communities to embrace the adhocracy and experiment that essential to finding out what God is up to in our communities so that we can join in.
+What then is the Church’s core purpose?
+With a clear answer to that question communities of faith find the ability to embrace the kind of adhocracy and experiment that are essential to surviving and thriving in the new territory of a new missional age.